9 Fixes An Update is Required to Use Cellular Data on this iPhone

 Solution 8: Disable Wi-Fi Calling

-Relating Wi-Fi Calling with Cellular Data is weird, though, in some cases, turning off Wi-Fi Calling resolves the cellular data problems.
+Relating Wi-Fi Calling with Cellular Data is weird, though, in some cases, turning off Wi-Fi Calling resolves cellular data problems.
 And obviously, there is no harm in doing so.

 1. Launch the Settings app.